White, black, brown

 Male vs Female

 There is a very little-known difference in the physical appearance or mental attributes of male and female Bockers, although as with most breeds, bitches tend to be a little smaller.
 However, as a hybrid breed, their characteristics are more likely to be governed by the dominant parent breed rather than the gender of the dog.

-The Beagle and Cocker Spaniel mix is a happy, friendly, small dog.
+The Beagle Cocker Spaniel Mix is a happy, friendly, small dog.
 It makes a good companion dog for most families and individuals.
 With two hunting dogs as parent breeds, the Bocker does require regular exercise, and while they will adapt to living in an apartment, howling is in their nature, which can be irritating for close neighbors.
-Other than exercise, though, the Bocker yearns for human contact and loves to spend time with their owner.
+Other than exercise, though, the Beagle Cocker Spaniel Mix yearns for human contact and loves to spend time with their owner.